 If you are more into the hostel scene when you travel, there are an unbelievable number of funky, cheap, and social hostels spread through the country.
 Browse the full range of hostels that Malta has to offer and book your stay right here.

-As always, sharing is caring so make sure to share this travel itinerary with your family and friends and inspire them to head off on their own Maltese adventure.
+As always, sharing is caring so make sure to share this photo guide with your family and friends and inspire them to head off on their own Malta adventure.
 If you are planning the trip for yourself, make sure you have a look at the rest of our Malta content for more inspiration to our beautiful home country.

 When you set off on your own adventure, be sure to tag us in your photos on Instagram and we will share them with the rest of our community.
 In the meantime, why not follow us over there to see what we are currently up to and keep up with us on our Instagram Stories.